Goodman Ace: "You Gentlemen, The Authors"

 Ace and Perry Como confer before the start of The Perry Como Show on 17 September 1955.

 By this time, however, Ace began writing for other performers, including Milton Berle, Perry Como, Danny Kaye, Robert Q. Lewis, and Bob Newhart.
-He would be nominated for Emmy Awards twice during his term as Como's head writer, in 1956 and 1959.
+He was nominated for Emmy Awards twice during his term as Como's head writer, in 1956 and 1959.
 Ace rationalized his work by saying, "I'm not in television.
 I'm with Perry Como."
 Perhaps his best turn of writing in these years, however, was his collaboration with Frank Wilson on The Big Show, considered NBC's last-gasp attempt to keep classic radio alive.
 This 90-minute variety program was hosted by Tallulah Bankhead and featured a rotating cast that included some of America's and the world's greatest entertainers, including Fred Allen, Groucho Marx, Jimmy Durante, Joan Davis, Bob Hope, Louis Armstrong, George Jessel, Ethel Merman, José Ferrer, Ed Wynn, Lauritz Melchior, Ezio Pinza, Édith Piaf, Ginger Rogers, Ethel Barrymore, Phil Silvers, Benny Goodman, and Danny Thomas.
 The show was marked by Ace's wry style, adapted to Bankhead's diva-blunt style.
 Ace said years later that one of his secrets was isolating particular interests of the guests – for example, Ginger Rogers' passion for playing golf – and writing comic routines around those interests.

 Ace fondly remembered working with Bankhead in later years. "'You gentlemen, the authors,' she would say", he once told author Robert Metz, "we gag writers felt pretty good about that."
 What he didn't necessarily feel good about, as he told radio interviewers Richard Lamparski and John Dunning two decades later, was the writers' non-mention in Bankhead's memoir recollection about The Big Show.

 Ace had known Jack Benny since his Kansas City years.
 Radio historian Arthur Frank Wertheim recorded (in Radio Comedy) that, as a young newspaper reporter and columnist, Ace had written a witty gossip column that moved Benny himself to ask the young writer for some jokes for his stage act.
 Benny asked for more and paid Ace $50 for one packet of jokes.
 "Your jokes got lots of laughs", said the note Benny sent with the check.
 "If you have any more, send them along".
 According to Wertheim, Ace returned the check with a note: "Your check got lots of laughs.
 If you have any more, send them along".
 He ended up supplying Benny with gags "on the house" for years, Wertheim noted.